 Good scenario planning software connects with your existing systems like ERP (Enterprise Resource Planning), CRM (Customer Relationship Management), and accounting software.

-When connected, data flows automatically into your planning tool.
-This saves time and reduces errors from manual data entry.
+When connected, data flows automatically into your planning tool, saving time and reducing errors from manual data entry.
 For growing companies, this integration becomes increasingly important as data volumes grow.

-Most modern tools connect with popular systems like SAP, Oracle, Salesforce, and QuickBooks.
+Most modern tools connect with popular systems such as SAP, Oracle, Salesforce, and QuickBooks.

 Effective scenario modeling software includes customizable reports and dashboards.
 These visual tools help stakeholders quickly understand the outcomes of different scenarios.